LostParticles/TicksEngine/README.md

 yep i created the midi sequencer using this code.

-Midi depends on messages that was sent using serial ports
+Midi depends on messages that is being sent over serial ports and the mid file actually contains the binary representation of these messages.

 any way